mbardin/Cyberinet/README.md

  * TP 4056-C
  * SparkX Differential Pressure Sensor

+ ## Hardware
+ The casing for the hardware is 3D printed. .stl files can be found in the repository.
+The form facotr of the Cyberinet is designed to temperariliy replace the barrel and mouthpiece of a traditional Bb clarinet.
+The ligature of this unit is based on one by Thingiverse user Furpis, and is being used under an attribution lisence. https://www.thingiverse.com/thing:4644676

  ## Code
  The Cyberinet is programmed using the Arduino IDE.
 The main unit comes with the most up-to-date software version already included, but any updates can be applied or changes reverted using the included .ino file.